booch/presentations/Ruby_Preserves/slides.md

 ???

+* I suppose I should call it a micro-ORM
+    * Because it's so small
 * Was under 200 lines before I refactored to clean things up
     * It had less features, and the code was a mess
     * It supported has_many relationships in those 200 lines